milesj/boost/docs/cli.md

 ### Themes

 Themes allow consumers to alter the color of text and backgrounds for elements rendered with the `Style` component.
-Themes are simply NPM modules that return an object of hexcodes, and can be enabled by defining the `BOOSTJS_CLI_THEME` environment variable.
+Themes are simply NPM modules that return an object of hexcodes or ANSI colors, and can be enabled by defining the `BOOSTJS_CLI_THEME` environment variable.

 ```bash
 BOOSTJS_CLI_THEME=nyan <program>